OriginalNVK/learning-langchain/README.md

-# LangChain Crash Course
+# LangChain Course

-Welcome to the LangChain Crash Course repository!
-This repo contains all the code examples you'll need to follow along with the LangChain Master Class for Beginners video.
+Welcome to the LangChain Course repository!
+This repo contains all the code examples you'll need to follow along with the LangChain Master Class for Beginners.
 By the end of this course, you'll know how to use LangChain to create your own AI agents, build RAG chatbots, and automate tasks with AI.

 ## Course Outline